Policy Gradient in Partially Observable Environments: Approximation and Convergence: Trust Region Policy Optimization

-\paragraph{Extension to \ppo:} Usually, in high dimensional but low sample setting, constructing the trust region is hard due to high estimation errors.
-It is even harder especially when the region depends on the inverse of the estimated Fisher matrix or optimizing over the non-convex function of $\theta'$ with KL divergence constraint.
+Usually, in high dimensional but low sample settings, constructing the trust region is hard due to high estimation errors.
+Many samples are required to have a meaningful construction of the trust region.
+It is even harder, especially when the region depends on the inverse of the estimated Fisher matrix or when the optimization is constrained with an upper threshold on KL divergence.
 Therefore, trusting the estimated trust region is questionable.
-While \trpo constructs the trust region in the parameter space, its final goal is to keep the new policy close to the current policy, i.e., small $\KL\left(\pi_{\theta},\pi_{\theta'}\right)$ or $\D_{\gamma}\left(\pi_{\theta},\pi_{\theta'}\right)$.
-Proximal Policy Optimization (\ppo) is instead proposed to impose the structure of the trust region directly onto the policy space.
-This method approximately translates the constraints developed in \trpo to the policy space.
-It penalized the gradients of the objective function when the policy starts to operate beyond the region of trust by setting the gradient to zero.
+While \TRPO requires concrete construction of the trust region in the parameter space, its final goal is to keep the new policy close to the current policy, i.e., small $\KL\left(\pi_{\theta},\pi_{\theta'}\right)$ or $\D_{\gamma}\left(\pi_{\theta},\pi_{\theta'}\right)$.
+Proximal Policy Optimization (\PPO) is instead proposed to impose the structure of the trust region directly onto the policy space.
+This method approximately translates the constraints developed in \TRPO on the parameters space, directly to the policy space, in other mean the action space. \PPO optimization subroutine penalizes the gradients of the objective function when the policy starts to operate beyond the region of trust by setting the gradient to zero. \PPO optimizes for the following objective function,\footnote{In the original \PPO paper, $\delta_U=\delta_L$.}

-We dropped the $h$ dependency in the advantage function since this approach is for the infinite horizon \MDP{}s.
-If the advantage function is positive, and the importance weight is above $1+\delta_U$ this objective function saturates.
-When the advantage function is negative, and the importance weight is below $1-\delta_L$ this objective function saturates again.
-In either case, when the objective function saturates, the gradient of this objective function is zero therefore further development in that direction is obstructed.
-This approach, despite its simplicity, approximates the trust region effectively and substantially reduce the computation cost of \trpo. \textbf{Note:~} In the original \ppo paper $\delta_U=\delta_L$.
+If the advantage function is positive and the importance weight is above $1+\delta_U$ this objective function saturates.
+When the advantage function is negative and the importance weight is below $1-\delta_L$ this objective function saturates again.
+In either case, when the objective function saturates, the gradient of this objective function is zero; therefore, further development in that direction is obstructed.
+This approach, despite its simplicity, approximates the trust region effectively and substantially reduce the computation cost of \TRPO.